Robotic Contact Juggling: Introduction

 \subsubsection{Rolling Motion Planning}

-In Section~\ref{sec:motion_planning} we use direct collocation methods and the rolling dynamics equations to plan dynamic rolling motions for an object rolling on a manipulator.
+In Section~\ref{sec:motion_planning} we adapt the iterative direct collocation method first presented in \cite{Woodruff2020} to plan dynamic rolling motions for an object rolling on a manipulator.
 Given an initial state, we find a set of manipulator controls that brings the system to the goal state.